The Science Behind a Writing Routine That Sticks

 1. Cue (Trigger)

-• Effective: "After morning coffee, I write for 10 minutes"
+• Works: "After morning coffee, I write for 10 minutes"

 Circular diagram showing CUE (specific trigger) → BEHAVIOR (action sized for sustainability) → REWARD (immediate reinforcement) → back to CUE